 Drawing and Art History are my favorite subjects; I could talk about the Parisian move from the French Academy to the Impressionists for hours.
 While not as much fun, I think SAT prep is very important.
 As a naturally good test-taker, I always thought it was unfair that others had to study for months to pass a test I found so simple.
 Tutoring the best ways to take the test is my way of paying it back.
 I want to help students get on equal footing and move on in their education toward a well-rounded ability to think critically, which has made my entire adult life more successful.
 Outside of the educational sphere I have a slight obsession with Jane Austen, John Steinbeck, and trail running.
 I love to draw and collage mail items to send to friends around the country, occasionally stopping to try to teach myself the mandolin.

-The College of Wooster - Bachelors, Art History
+Undergraduate Degree: The College of Wooster - Bachelors, Art History

 SAT Composite: 2160